 What sport do you want to explore?

 Students will be given a chance to research a sport or activity that they are curious about.
 A list of activities - such as billiards, bowling, gymnastics, broomball, water polo and more - will be provided to the students, who will then research the rules and strategies related to that sport or activity.
 Students will then share this information with their peers by teaching portions of the game or activity.

 Come join the fun and explore some different sports!

 Track and Field

-The track and field option will analyze and identify techniques and strategies in a variety of track and field events.
+This option will allow students to analyze and identify techniques and strategies used in a variety of track and field events.
 Students explore their own physical abilities while participating in specific events and general fitness activities.

-This class will analyze specific skills, techniques and strategies that relate to the game of volleyball.
-Students will be participating in high tempo drills and activities along with competitive games that will enhance their performance as volleyball players.
+In this option, students will analyze and identify various strategies and techniques associated with the game of volleyball.
+Students will be participating in high tempo drills and activities in addition to competitive games that will enhance their performance as volleyball players.

 Are you creative?
 Do you enjoy surfing on the web?
 Maybe it's time you learned how to produce a website using HTML, the language of web design!

 In Web Design, you will research characteristics of an effective web page; design, create and present your own web page; and finally enhance your web page to improve its features and functions.
 Students will also apply consistently appropriate workstation routines, and demonstrate basic competencies.